 I sliced 5 slices of bread into diagonals, buttered each one, and arranged them neatly in my dish.
 I used my Berndes 27x18cm dish.
 The crust of the loaf is perfect for this recipe and often gets leftover.

-I whisked up 4 eggs, 500ml semi skimmed milk and 50ml double cream.
-If you don't want to add the cream, just replace it with more milk.
-I also added 1 tsp mixed herbs and 1 tsp salt.
+I whisked up eggs, semi skimmed milk and double cream.
+If you don’t want to add the cream, just replace it with more milk.
+I also added mixed herbs and salt.
 You can add your favourite spices or herbs to flavour this to your taste.

 I spooned the cooked veg in between and around the slices of bread, I then added the cherry tomatoes which I sliced in half.